This post may contain affiliate links. Please see our Disclosure Policy for details

 Another option is to re-purpose sentimental items.

 My great grandmother used to wear very colorful polyester suits.
-I’m talking the whole shebang, pants, blouse, and jacket.
-When she passed, my grandmother made several quilts for family out of squares from my great grandmothers’ wardrobe.
+I’m talking about the whole shebang, pants, blouse, and jacket.
+When she passed, my grandmother made several quilts for family members out of squares from my great grandmothers’ wardrobe.

 I still have those quilts and they take up a lot less room than that wardrobe would have.
 Plus, I still get to cuddle with my great grandmother.